Wake Up Dead Man: Christian faith vs. Religious wolves

 At the end of the day, I can't help but wonder if Blanc would eventually put the pieces together and see Christ the same way Jud sees Christ.

-Would Blanc investigate the difference between religion and faith?
+If this fictional story were continued, would Blanc investigate the difference between religion and faith?

-“Wake Up Dead Man” is the the third film, the last installment of the “Knives Out” series, so we'll never know for sure.
+“Wake Up Dead Man” is the third film, the last installment of the “Knives Out” series, so we'll never know for sure.

 But I'd like to think Blanc would ask the tough questions.
 That he’d take up the bigger challenge.

+He's a world-renowned detective, after all.
 And what greater question is there than the mystery of faith?

 ➡️ Have questions about Christianity?